fsharp/fsharp.org/teaching/research.md

 take advantage of the clarity and simplicity of the declarative approach as well as the expressivity of the imperative model.

-## Concurrent and reactive programming with Joinads

-Joinads is a general-purpose research extension of the F# computation expression syntax (also called _monadic syntax_) in F# and is mainly useful for concurrent, parallal and reactive programming.
-The extension adds a new piece of notation, written `match!` that can be used to compose computations using non-deterministic choice, parallel composition and aliasing.

-The best way to experiment with Joinads is to visit the [TryJoinads.org](http://tryjoinads.org/) web site, which contains a number of tutorials that can be tested in web browser capable of running Silverlight (MacOS and Windows).

 ### [Extending Monads with Pattern Matching](http://www.cl.cam.ac.uk/~tp322/papers/docase.html)